 To do this, during the Replay process it is possible to create a connection to PostgreSQL that will allow us to launch the Queries:

 Once added, we can select this new connection during the process:

 When the execution ends, in the jobs screen we can already see the Queries that have failed in the new environment:

-It also allows us to generate a report comparing the two executions by the criterion we choose, in this example we have chosen to compare by execution time (Elapsed Time).
+It also allows us to generate a report comparing the two runs by the criteria of our choice, in this example we have chosen to compare by Elapsed Time.
 When generating execution plans in different formats, they cannot be compared, but if it allows us to see the queries that have different performance behavior:

 In this case we have chosen to see those with a worse execution time:

 We can also see the plans on one platform and another, although they are not comparable by the format if it will give us an idea of what may be happening:

 By generating a report we can see the Queries that have failed and the reason